soundpress/RulesOfNYC/docs/c00/index.rst

       (vi) Truck deliveries to the site where the sidewalk is closed and the entrance gate is within that closed sidewalk area.

-   (3) Multiple façade jobs.
-A site safety manager may serve as the primary or alternate site safety manager at multiple projects whose scope is limited to façade work, and which does not constitute façade recladding, provided such site safety manager is not contemporaneously the primary or alternate site safety manager for any construction, alteration, or demolition project, or any façade recladding project, and further provided that the site safety manager is able to fulfill all duties imposed upon the site safety manager by law and these rules.
+   (3) Multiple facade jobs.
+A site safety manager may serve as the primary or alternate site safety manager at multiple projects whose scope is limited to facade work, and which does not constitute facade recladding, provided such site safety manager is not contemporaneously the primary or alternate site safety manager for any construction, alteration, or demolition project, or any facade recladding project, and further provided that the site safety manager is able to fulfill all duties imposed upon the site safety manager by law and these rules.

    (4) Site safety log.
 In addition to the requirements of subdivisions (f) and (g) of this section, the primary or alternate site safety manager working pursuant to this subdivision must: